yunfan/punyforth/README.md

 4 square .      \ prints 16
 ```
 Word definitions start with colon character and end with a semicolon.
-The *n -- nsquared* is the optional stack effect comment.
+The *( n -- n^2 )* is the optional stack effect comment.

 ### Control structures